suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Flutter DevTools helps debug UI, performance, memory, and network issues efficiently!”

 ---

-51) How would you make HTTP requests in the Flutter framework?
+51.How would you make HTTP requests in the Flutter framework?
+---
 In Flutter, you can use the http package to make API calls.

 📌 Steps:
 1️⃣ Add the http package in pubspec.yaml: